GreenleafLab/array_fitting_tools/README.md

 # array_fitting_tools

+add to python path: `array_fitting_tools/bin`

+## scripts:

+`findSeqDistribution` to annotate variants onto clusters.

 ### To fit binding curves:

-* processData to get combined sequence and fluorescence information.
-* findSeqDistribution to annotate variants onto sequence information.
+* `processData` to make series file from CPfluor directories.
+* `normalizeSeries` to normalize fluoresecence by all-cluster images.
-* singleCluster fits to do initial, unconstrained fits on all single clusters.
+* `singleClusterFits` to do initial, minimally constrained fits on all single clusters.
+* `findFmaxDist` to fit the distribution of fmax of good variants.
-* bootStrapFits to revise estimates by constraining fmax and bootstrapping the fits.
+* `bootStrapFits` to revise estimates by constraining fmax and bootstrapping the fits.

 ### To fit on/off rates:
-* processData to get combined sequence and fluorescence information.
-* findSeqDistribution to annotate variants onto sequence information.
-* binTimes to make a matrix of times, binding points that can be matched tile to tile.
+* `processData` to make series file from CPfluor directories.
+* `normalizeSeries` to normalize fluoresecence by all-cluster images.
+* `fitRatesPerCluster` to fit individual clusters to on/off rates.
-* fitOnOffRates to fit variants and boot strap fits.
+* `bootStrapFitFile` to bootstrap fit parameter to obtain 95% confidence intervals.

 ### Other scripts:
 * run_all_binding_curves.sh can be used to run all 4 scripts.